 \subsection{Further `localized' eigenstates}

-We similarly construct eigenvectors that have amplitudes only on the generations younger than a specific one.
+We similarly construct eigenvectors with amplitudes only on generations younger than a specific one.
 The last eigenstates that reach the sites of the first generation but fall short of the origin site are given by